 'Householder' applications are typically alterations and extensions to peoples' houses or about buildings in their garden.
-More information on common householder projects can be found on the Planning Portal.
+More information on common householder projects can be found here.
 If you are submitting a Householder application, the validation requirements are largely set out with the National Validation Requirements, contained immediately below in table 1.